Code-Institute-Submissions/mtopircean-project2/README.md

 ![Alt text](/readme/other/responsive-view.jpg)

 Several size options where used when developing the responsive design.
-Please see bellow a list and the main areas of impact when implemented.
-The main consideration is the use of flex and responsive technologies in order to support easier screen size optimization.
+Please see bellow a list, and the main areas which trigger changes in the layout based on the optimization process.
+A main consideration was the use of flex and responsive technologies in order to support easier screen size optimization.

 * under 1201px wide: mostly resizing of different elements but without major structural changes.
 * under 1031px wide: user options area moves under the criteria area.
 Additional styling and resizing done.